robertdebock/robertdebock.github.io/index.md

 [![Overview of dependencies](https://raw.githubusercontent.com/robertdebock/drawings/artifacts/dependencies.png "Dependency overview")](https://raw.githubusercontent.com/robertdebock/drawings/artifacts/dependencies.png)

 The dependencies are soft for these reasons:
-- Better reusability.
+- Better re-usability.
 - Easier to fork.
-- Let implementor assume a start-state of a machine.
+- Let system developer assume a start-state of a machine.

-Because these dependecies are loose, you have to include them in your playbook yourself:
+Because these dependencies are loose, you have to include them in your playbook yourself:

 ```yaml
 - name: make the best machine ever